 - Faculty members receiving AAUP/OVPR awards must submit reimbursements within 60 days of travel.
 The OVPR will track reimbursements and close out travel awards after 60 days and return any unused funds to the funding pool for reallocation.

-- Faculty who receive awards but do not engage in the approved travel should notify the OVPR as soon as possible so that the unused funds can be returned to the funding pool and reallocated.
+- Faculty who receive awards but do not engage in the approved travel must notify the OVPR within 30 days of the cancellation so that the unused funds can be returned to the funding pool and reallocated.
 Faculty cannot substitute unapproved travel for awards they are not able to use.

 Note: All expenses reimbursed under the AAUP/OVPR Faculty Travel program must adhere to University travel policies.
 Each of the expense categories listed below have specific guidelines described in the University travel policy documentation and apply to all faculty regardless of rank.
 Guidelines listed below should always be assumed to be in addition to broader University guidelines

 - Primary Transportation